 Official resources for ASHP accreditation are available here.

-Residents, along with their RPDs, will be expected to participate in a bi-weekly virtual seminar series moderated by faculty from each of the AC Forum PGY2 Residency sites.
+Residents, along with their RPDs, will be expected to participate in a virtual seminar series moderated by faculty from each of the AC Forum PGY2 Residency sites.
 Seminars will focus on key subject matter topics within the thrombosis and hemostasis curriculum, as well as those related to career development.
 Residents will also have the opportunity to present complex cases to senior panelists.

 RPDs and their faculty will work collaboratively to develop the content and syllabus for the seminar series, with support from the Anticoagulation Forum.